Get insider access

 The LG 32GN650-B/32GN63T-B and the LG 32GN600-B are nearly identical.
 The only significant difference between them is the stand.
 The 32GN650-B has a more advanced stand with much better ergonomics, so adjusting it to an ideal viewing position is easier.

-The LG 32GP850-B and the LG 32GN600-B use different panel technologies, each with strengths and weaknesses, but overall, the 32GP850-B is better for most people.
-The 32GP850 has better ergonomics, much better viewing angles, and a much faster response time.
+The LG 32GP850-B/32GP83B-B and the LG 32GN600-B are both 32-inch, 1440p gaming monitors, but because they have different panel types, they each have their own strengths and weaknesses.
+The 32GP850 has wider viewing angles, so it's better for sharing your screen with someone next to you, and a much faster response time for gaming.
 The 32GN600-B, on the other hand, has much better contrast and better black uniformity, so it's a better choice for a dark room.

 LG 27GL650F-B